Pianonic/PianoNicsMusic/README.md

 #### Step 1: Publish Your Docker Image (One-Time Setup)

-Choose one of the following methods to publish your image. *Replace placeholders like `your_dockerhub_username` and `YOUR_GITHUB_USERNAME` with your actual account details.*
+Choose one of the following methods to publish your image. *Replace placeholders like `YOUR_GITHUB_USERNAME` with your actual GitHub username.*

 **A. Publishing to Docker Hub:**